SamarAhmeed/Raye7/README.md

 1-some actions in the controllers need testing

+2-validate date in model model need testing

-2-add integration test
+3-add integration test

-3-edit and destory actions in places controller
+4-edit and destory actions in places controller

-4-give the users ability to add places (can be added through "./places/new")
+5-give the users ability to add places (can be added through "./places/new")